-White British: people self-identifying as white Welsh, white English, white Scottish, white Northern Irish, white British.
+- White (Welsh, English, Scottish or Northern Irish): people self-identifying as white Welsh, white English, white Scottish, white Northern Irish, white British.

-White other: White Irish, white Gypsy, white Traveller, other white background.
+- White (Irish, Gypsy, Irish Traveller or another white background): white Irish, white Gypsy, white Traveller, other white background.

 Qualifications Respondents’ highest qualifications have been grouped according to the National Qualification Framework (NQF) levels, where level 1 is the lowest level of qualifications and level 8 is doctoral degree or equivalent.
 For the National Survey, respondents have been grouped into 5 groups, those with no qualifications are in the lowest category and respondents with qualifications at levels 4 to 8 have been grouped together in the highest qualification category.
 To provide more meaningful descriptions of the qualifications, these short descriptions have been used in releases.